pbrisbin/remotebashrc/README.md

 restraints is more than welcome:

 1. Don't call ssh more than once.
-2. Don't call scp or sftp or any other tool networking tool to send the file separately.
+2. Don't call scp or sftp or any other networking tool to send the file separately.
 3. Accept and use any and all valid ssh options.
 4. Don't change the behavior of ssh (i.e. adding Control files).
 5. Don't setup any ad-hoc shared network storage.
+6. Keep is short and simple.